AakashN2k03/SQL-Notes/KEYS/Foreign Key.md

 👉 **Do nothing** – deny deletion if child records exist (same as RESTRICT in most databases).

+- ❌ The deletion is blocked (rejected).
+- ✅ No action is taken on the child table, and the deletion from the parent is not allowed.

 ### 5. `ON UPDATE CASCADE`

 👉 If the **primary key in the parent table is updated**, the **foreign key in the child table is also updated** automatically.